Shipping and Returns

 There are occasions when we have to wait for a wallpaper to be printed and so there may be a delay, and this gives you the choice whether to wait or not.

 If you are not completely satisfied you may return the product at your own cost, within 14 days after receipt of your order, undamaged and in the original packaging for a full refund.
-However, if a product has been made individually to your specification then these rights to return do not apply, unless the product is faulty.
+However, if a product has been made individually to your specification then these rights to return do not apply, unless the product is faulty (this includes fabric and wallpaper sold by the metre and cut to the length you order).
 These provisions do not affect your statutory rights.

 (For FREE UK mainland return options please see Returns page - at top of this page.)